CARTAvis/carta-python/docs/source/quickstart.rst

     cb.close()

 .. note::
-    If you need to change the layer order involving the base layer (index = 0), close the current color blending object and create a new one.
+    The base layer (index = 0) cannot be deleted or moved.
+If you need to change the layer order involving the base layer, close the current color blending object and create a new one.

 Saving or displaying an image
 -----------------------------